-commanded the building of a house for Yahweh's name ULT 1 And Solomon said to build a house for the name of Yahweh and a house for his kingdom.
-The word "name" is a metonym for the person.
-Alternate translation: "commanded his people to build a house where Yahweh may live" or "commanded his people to build a house where they could worship Yahweh" (See: Metonymy) of a palace for his kingdom "of a royal palace for his kingdom" or "of a palace for himself" seventy thousand men ... eighty thousand men "70,000 men...80,000 men" (See: Numbers) to carry loads ULT 2 And Solomon counted 70,000 men as burden bearers, and 80,000 men as stonemasons in the hills, and directors over them 3,600.
-It is understood that these are loads of materials for building Yahweh's house.
-Alternate translation: "to carry loads of materials" (See: Ellipsis) 3600 "three thousand six hundred" (See: Numbers) Hiram This is the name of a man.
-(See: How to Translate Names) ULT 3 And Solomon sent to Hiram, the king of Tyre, saying, "Just as you did with David my father and sent to him cedars to build for himself a house to dwell in it.
-I am about to build a house for the name of Yahweh my God Here "name" represents the person.
+commanded the building of a house for Yahweh's name The word "name" is a metonym for the person.
+Alternate translation: "commanded his people to build a house where Yahweh may live" or "commanded his people to build a house where they could worship Yahweh" (See: Metonymy (p.950)) of a palace for his kingdom Alternate translation: "of a royal palace for his kingdom" or "of a palace for himself" seventy thousand men & eighty thousand men "70,000 men ...
+80,000 men" (See: Numbers (p.955)) (See: Numbers (p.955)) to carry loads It is understood that these are loads of materials for building Yahweh's house.
+Alternate translation: "to carry loads of materials" (See: Ellipsis (p.904)) (See: Ellipsis (p.904)) 3,600 "three thousand six hundred" (See: Numbers (p.955)) (See: Numbers (p.955)) Hiram This is the name of a man.
+(See: How to Translate Names (p.925)) (See: How to Translate Names (p.925)) I am about to build a house for the name of Yahweh my God Here "name" represents the person.
 See how you translated a similar phrase in 2 Chronicles 2:1.
-Alternate translation: "I am about to build a house where Yahweh my God may live" or "I am about to build a house where people may worship Yahweh my God" (See: Metonymy) I am about to build Solomon would command his people to build the house.
-Alternate translation: "I am about to command my people to build" (See: Metonymy) the bread of the presence This is a reference to the 12 loaves of bread that were placed in front of the altar. new moons This was the time of a festival coinciding with the movement of the moon.
+Alternate translation: "I am about to build a house where Yahweh my God may live" or "I am about to build a house where people may worship Yahweh my God" (See: Metonymy (p.950)) (See: Metonymy (p.950)) I am about to build Solomon would command his people to build the house.
+Alternate translation: "I am about to command my people to build" (See: Metonymy (p.950)) (See: Metonymy (p.950)) the bread of the presence This is a reference to the 12 loaves of bread that were placed in front of the altar. new moons This was the time of a festival coinciding with the movement of the moon.
 This is forever, for Israel Here "This" refers back to all the ways the people will worship Yahweh at his temple.
-Alternate translation: "These are the things Yahweh has commanded Israel to do forever" ULT 4 Behold, I am building a house for the name of Yahweh my God, to consecrate to him, to sacrifice before him spiced incense and the regular display, and burnt offerings in the morning and in the evening, on the Sabbaths and on the new moons, and the appointed times of Yahweh our God.
-Forever, this is over Israel.
-God is greater This is a reference to God being more important and more powerful than other gods, not to being larger than other gods.
-ULT 5 And the house that I am building will be great, for great is our God more than all gods. who is able to build God a house, since the entire universe and even heaven itself cannot contain him?
+Alternate translation: "These are the things Yahweh has commanded Israel to do forever" God is greater This is a reference to God being more important and more powerful than other gods, not to being larger than other gods. who is able to build God a house, since the entire universe and even heaven itself cannot contain him?
 Who am I to build him a house, except to burn sacrifices before him?
 Solomon uses a question to emphasize that no one is able or worthy to build a house for God.
 Alternate translation: "no one is able to build a house for God because not even the universe or heaven is big enough to contain him.
 I am not worthy to build a house for him, except as a place to offer sacrifices to him.
-(See: Rhetorical Question) ULT 6 But who can keep strength to build for him a house, since the heavens and the heavens of the heavens do not contain him?
-And who am I that I would build for him a house, except to sacrifice before him?
-(There are no notes for this verse.)
-ULT 7 And now, send to me a wise man to work in gold, and in silver, and in bronze, and in iron, and in purple and crimson and violet, and one who knows how to engrave engravings; with the wise who are with me in Judah and in Jerusalem, whom David my father prepared.
+(See: Rhetorical Question (p.973)) (See: Rhetorical Question (p.973)) (There are no notes for this verse.)
 Connecting Statement: